 - You can substitute cottage cheese for ricotta if you prefer one over the other.

-How to serve Keto Eggplant Lasagna
+How To Make Eggplant Lasagna

 Serve keto eggplant lasagna with a fresh green salad and a favorite salad dressing such as this zesty Italian.
 It also pairs well with these easy air fryer green beans or broccoli.